Particle density in diffusion-limited annihilating systems

 These results are proven rather differently from the other estimates.
 To avoid some technical issues in this explanation, consider DLAS in discrete time.
 Let $W_n$ denote the number of visits to the root by $A$-particles in $n$ steps of this process and let $v_1,\ldots,v_d$ be the vertices whose out-edges lead to the root of $\BT$.
 We can express $W_{n+1}$ in terms of the number of visits to $v_1,\ldots,v_d$ in time~$n$.
 From the self-similarity of the tree, each of these quantities is an independent copy of $W_n$.
 We thus obtain a distributional equation \eqref{eq:W_n.Aa} giving the law of $W_{n+1}$ in terms of the law of $W_n$.
 Analysis of this equation shows that the growth of the mean of $W_n$ depends on its concentration (see \thref{lem:A.growth}).

-The lower bound follows from an anticoncentration estimate we prove for $W_n$ (\thref{lem:lower.nonconcentration}).
-The upper bound on $\E W_n$ follows from a concentration bound proven with the technique of size-bias couplings.
+We then prove concentration and anticoncentration bounds for $W_n$.
+The anticoncentration bound (\thref{lem:lower.nonconcentration}) proves the lower bounds in \thref{thm:tree,thm:tree.exponent}. \commHL{Note that Cabezas, Rolla, and Sidoravicius show a general result \cite[Theorem~4]{vicius_DLA} that $\rho_t=\Omega(1/t)$ when $p=1/2$ on generously transitive graphs with reflectable jump distributions.
+The lower bound in \thref{thm:tree} of matching order, however, does not follow from this general result, since the jump distribution on directed bidirectional tree is not reflectable.} The upper bounds on $\E W_n$ are a consequence of the concentration bound on $W_n$, which we prove with the technique of size-bias couplings.